MSA SC 3520-13760

 vile names during the argument.
 Johnson reported that he

-feared Frederick because of previous encounters.
+feared Frederick Schwab due to previous encounters.
 When

 The first shot hit Schwab in the chest, killing him instantly.
 The next two shots

-were fired at Frank Schwab over his brother's fallen body.
-Testimony from eyewitnesses however report that
+were fired at Frank Schwab, over his brother's fallen body.
+Testimony from eyewitnesses, however, report that

 they did not see anyone strike Johnson directly.1